Who the $&% Is Jackson Pollock?: Background

 Horton said she purchased the painting from a California thrift shop as a gift for a friend who was feeling depressed.
 Horton thought the bright colors were cheery, but when the dinner-table-sized painting proved too large to fit into her friend's trailer, Horton set it out among other items at a yard sale, where a local art teacher spotted it and suggested that the work could have been painted by Pollock due to the similarity to his action painting technique.
 At one point Horton and her friend considered using the painting for target practice.

 The film depicts Horton's attempts to authenticate and sell the painting as an original work by Pollock.
 Its authenticity was doubtful, because the painting was purchased at a thrift store, is unsigned, and is without provenance.
-The main problem with the painting is that it "does not have the soul of a Pollock", according to collectors.
+The main problem with the painting is that it "does not have the soul of a Pollock", according to some collectors.
 Additionally, Pollock had many imitators during his lifetime.
 On another level, the film explores social class in the United States and the challenges faced by an outsider who takes on the high-stakes world of art dealership.

 Some art connoisseurs, including Thomas Hoving, former director of the Metropolitan Museum of Art in New York, believe the painting to be inauthentic, while Nicolas Carone, an artist and friend of Pollock's, is uncertain.
 Horton hired Peter Paul Biro, a Montreal-based forensic art expert, who matched a partial fingerprint on the canvas to a fingerprint on a can of paint in Pollock's studio, as well as to fingerprints on two authenticated Pollock canvases.
 Additionally, through an analysis of paint samples from Pollock's studio, he was able to confirm a match with particles of paint found on the canvas in question, in what he calls a "3-point-match".
 However, in a June 2008 article in ARTnews, Sylvia Hochfield cited two forensic experts who called into question Biro's fingerprint analysis; similar concerns were raised in July 2010 by David Grann in an article for The New Yorker.
 In a pivotal point in the film, Horton's painting is compared side by side with Pollock's No. 5, 1948, a drip painting once owned by Samuel Irving Newhouse, Jr., CEO of Advance Publications.
-Horton approached Tod Volpe, a former high-profile dealer, after reading his mémoire Framed to solicit his help in selling her painting.
+Horton approached Tod Volpe, a former high-profile dealer, after reading his memoir Framed to solicit his help in selling her painting.
 With Volpe's vision, a business venture was formed, Legends Art Group, to manage and sell works of art authenticated by science; the formation of this venture is discussed in the documentary.